 The destruction of the planet cannot be ignored but it doesn’t mean that people can’t practise rituals from other cultures.
 Wellness — particularly white wellness — has a bad reputation for taking on other cultures, repackaging them with whiteness alongside pretty pictures and hashtags, and booting the original culture out of the process.

 Knowing the history of whichever wellness ritual we are engaging with is important because it enables us to be more considered about how we make use of it.
-For instance, the overuse of white sage now means that Native Americans might not have access to it for their own rituals.
-Given that burning white sage was banned until 1978 by the US government because it was illegal for Native Americans to practise their own religion, it’s vital for white wellness to respect that part of history in order not to inflict further damage.
+For instance, the overuse of white sage now means that Indigenous communities might not have access to it.
+Given the brutal treatment of Indigenous people by the Canadian government, which systematically sought to eradicate and restrict Indigenous cultures, and that burning white sage was banned until 1978 by the U.S. government because it was illegal for Native Americans to practise their own religious and sacred ceremonies, it’s vital for white wellness to respect that part of history in order not to inflict further damage.

 It doesn’t mean that white people can’t smudge or be interested in practices belonging to other cultures but it’s about completing the circle and asking questions, and not just environment-specific ones.
 Of course these are important but asking whether the company that profits off selling you white sage or Palo Santo gives back to the community it is taking from is critical.

 Another current wellness trend is ayahuasca, a bitter, dark brown liquid made from a mixture of plants including an Amazonian vine called Banisteriopsis caapi, which can cause you to have mind-altering visions (and often throw up profusely).
 Years ago, you’d have to know someone deeply embedded in the wellness world to be able to go into the middle of the forest and have this unique experience.
 It’s said to be incredible (despite the vomiting), life-altering and particularly helpful with trauma, but it has to be handled with care.